-Every situation is unique, so we encourage you to reach out to us for an initial evaluation that will help you understand how to handle a domestic violence situation in Maryland.
+Every situation is unique, so we encourage you to reach out to our law offices for an initial evaluation.
 The Q&As below provide general information that may or may not apply to your specific circumstances.

 Q: Is domestic violence a criminal charge?